200 Commonly Used Short English Phrases

 24. Absence makes the heart grow fonder

-Explanation: Distance or absence can make you long for a person and can make you love them even more by remembering them all the time.
+Explanation: This is one of the commonly used short English phrases.
+Distance or absence can make you long for a person and can make you love them even more by remembering them all the time.

 25. Absolute power corrupts absolutely

 Explanation: When a person is given complete power, they start to think of themselves as superior to others.
 It makes one use their power in dishonest ways to satisfy one’s ego.

 26. Act of God

 Explanation: This short phrase expresses a natural unexpected disaster or any incident that expresses the might of God.